ddev/ddev/docs/content/users/usage/architecture.md

 There’s only one global `.ddev` directory, which lives in your home directory: `~/.ddev` (`$HOME/.ddev`).

 `global_config.yaml`
+: This YAML file defines your global configuration, which consists of various [config settings](../configuration/config.md).

+`project_list.yaml`
-: This YAML file defines your global configuration, which consists of various [config settings](../configuration/config.md) along with an important `project_info` key that lets DDEV keep track of the projects you’ve added.
+: This YAML file defines your project list that lets DDEV keep track of the projects you’ve added.

 `bin` directory
 : This is where DDEV stores private executable binaries it needs, like `mutagen` and `docker-compose`.